erikcorry/parse_int/README.md

 null terminated or terminated with non-integer characters.
 Alternatively you can pass an explicit string size.

-It's about 40% faster than standard `strtoull` on a modern Linux (runs in only 60% of the time).
+Apart from the more flexible API, it's about 40% faster than standard `strtoull` on a modern Linux (runs in only 60% of the time).

 ParseInt uses SIMD methods to process many digits at a time.
 There are SSE2 versions and versions using plain 64 bit values.
 Currently the